ashishnxt/Door/README.md

-# door A web3 payment gateway. which coonect with metamask
+# Door A web3 payment gateway. which connect with metamask